SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. Click the name of an attached playbook. <br/>The playbook is opened in the Automation Service.

 For more information, see [View playbooks for an alert](/docs/alerts/monitors/use-playbooks-with-monitors#view-playbooks-for-an-alert) below.

-### From the main menu

-If you have [Cloud SIEM](/docs/cse) installed, you can also access playbooks from the main menu.

-1. Go to the main menu.
-1. Select **Automation**. <br/>Playbooks are displayed in the Automation Service.

-For more information, see [Access the Automation Service](/docs/platform-services/automation-service/about-automation-service/#access-the-automation-service).

 ## Add an automated playbook to a monitor